UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

-1. The file that the compiler had problems: `RuntimeError.java`
+1. The file with the problem: `RuntimeError.java`
 2. The line number in that file: `3`
 3. The exception that was thrown `NumberFormatException`
 4. The stack trace: